 Wales has an oceanic climate with Atlantic storms and weather patterns sweeping across it through most of the year.
-It is humid—in fact, the wettest part of the United Kingdom—with relatively mild temperatures ranging from the low 40s in the winter to the mid-60s through the late spring and summer.
+It is humid with relatively mild temperatures ranging from the low 40s in the winter to the mid-60s through the late spring and summer.
 Though the temperature rarely falls below freezing, during the day, Wales is also windy.
 That, combined with damp and cloudy conditions, can make otherwise moderate temperatures feel bitterly cold.
 Nights, throughout the country, can be 20 degrees Fahrenheit colder than daytime.
 Fog is also common in Wales.
 It rolls in along the coast at any time of year, but it is equally likely to settle—as low hanging clouds—on the mountain peaks.
 This can make mountain hikes more challenging than the mountains’ sizes might lead inexperienced hillwalkers to believe.

 Fast Climate Facts

 - Hottest Month: July (70 F / 21 C)